seorgiy/dungeon-dj/README.md

 * File → Preferences → Keyboard Shortcuts → Add new → set hotkey for View/Youtube Source/Search on Site action if you want to fast access to this brilliant function

 ## Music from Youtube
 foobar is such a great thing due to possibility of mixing local files and youtube videos in one playlist.
-Lets do this.
+Give it a try!

 1. Download [component](https://fy.3dyd.com/download/).
 For me version `foo_youtube_3.9_beta2` works fine.
 2. Open foobar → File →  Preferences → Components → Install → dowloaded file.